Malhar-2705/micro-doppler-classification/README.md

 <img width="1578" height="654" alt="image" src="https://github.com/user-attachments/assets/1d8efad0-e2ee-45bf-a54a-e08a7676cc00" />

 Results and Analysis
 Based on the evaluation, the Vision Mamba with ZSL model achieved the highest validation accuracy of 99.79%.
 The ResNet50 with Skip Connections and VGG19 with Attention models also performed exceptionally well, both achieving 99.28% accuracy.
 The ConvKAN model followed closely with 99.18%.
 The MobileNetV2 model provided a respectable accuracy of 92.99%, while the VGG16 model had the lowest performance in this comparison.
+(Note:All the graphs of all codes are present in their respective output terminals.)

 The high accuracies of the top-performing models demonstrate the effectiveness of modern CNN architectures, attention mechanisms, and novel approaches like State-Space Models (Mamba) and KANs for Micro-Doppler signature classification.